MichaelMilstead/react-speech-visualizer/README.md

 ## Props

 - `audioPath` (string) **required**: The path to the audio file to be visualized.
+- `dotColor` (sting): The color of each dot when lit up.
+Default is blue.
 - `dotSize` (number): The size of each dot in the grid.
 Default is 2px width and height.
 - `gridSideLength` (number): The number of dots along one side of the grid, where the grid is a square.
 Default is 25.
 - `paused` (boolean): Whether the audio is paused.
 An initial value of 'false' will act like 'autoplay'.
 Default is false.